Inclusion Maine Conference

 4:45 pm Driving Success: How Businesses are Benefiting from Inclusive Hiring

 What are the Winning Strategies?
-Learn from a Panel Discussion with Lawyers, Employers, Non-profit and Community Leaders.
-Leaders from the legal, employer, nonprofit, and community sectors share practical insights on navigating workforce challenges in a complex labor environment.
+Leaders across the employer, government, and nonprofit sectors share practical insights on navigating workforce challenges in a complex labor environment.
 The panel will address risk management, partnership development, and scalable hiring strategies that deliver measurable outcomes.
 Participants will gain a grounded view of how cross-sector collaboration can strengthen talent pipelines and support organizational growth.

 Speakers: